Dobby233Liu/node-bullshit-generator/README.md

 ## Documentation

-A very basic documentation is in the [docs folder](docs) and hosted with [Read The Docs](https://node-bullshit-generator.readthedocs.io/).
+A very basic documentation is in the [docs folder](docs), which is hosted on [Read The Docs](https://node-bullshit-generator.readthedocs.io/).

 ## (Chinese) web page demo